 Fees are payable in cash please following the session.
 A receipt will be provided.

 Cancellations must be made with at least 24 hours notice please, otherwise the full fee will be charged as I will be charged for the hire of the room.

 The clinic has wheelchair access and a room on the ground floor.
-Please let the reception staff know if you need a ground floor room or if stairs are difficult for you and they will endeavour to help with ground floor access.
+Please let me know if you need a ground floor room or if stairs are difficult for you and we will provide a ground floor room.